 Prior Learning Credit After Matriculation

-Students interested in applying for prior learning credit after matriculation should reach out to the Office of Blended and Online Learning at firstname.lastname@example.org or 516.323.4411.
+Students interested in applying for prior learning credit after matriculation should reach out to the Office of Outreach and Partnerships at email@example.com or 516.323.4411.

 Credit Award Policies

 A maximum of 98 credits toward a bachelor's degree may be earned through all forms of prior learning credit and transfer credit.
 A maximum of 30 credits may be awarded through life experience portfolio alone.

 - Standardized proficiency examinations, such as College-Level Examination Program (CLEP), DSST and UExcel from Excelsior College

 - Molloy challenge examinations (based on academic department)

 - Life experience portfolio evaluations